Impact of Log Parsing on Deep Learning-Based Anomaly Detection: Results

-Table~\ref{table:rq2_hdfs} shows the anomaly detection accuracy values (F1 scores) when different log parsing techniques (rows) and anomaly detection techniques (columns) are used together on the HDFS (reduced) dataset; under each of the anomaly detection technique columns, sub-columns $R_\mathit{dst}$ and $R_\mathit{ind}$ indicate the F1 scores for distinguishable and indistinguishable log parsing results, respectively, and $\Delta$ indicates the difference between $R_\mathit{dst}$ and $R_\mathit{ind}$.
+Tables~\ref{table:rq2_hdfs} and~\ref{table:rq2_hdfs_ml} show the anomaly detection accuracy values (F1 scores) when different log parsing techniques (rows) and anomaly detection techniques (columns) are used together on the HDFS (reduced) dataset; under each of the anomaly detection technique columns, sub-columns $R_\mathit{dst}$ and $R_\mathit{ind}$ indicate the F1 scores for distinguishable and indistinguishable log parsing results, respectively, and $\Delta$ indicates the difference between $R_\mathit{dst}$ and $R_\mathit{ind}$.
 For example, if we choose AEL for log parsing and DeepLog for anomaly detection, the F1 score decreases from $0.747$ to $0.561$ when $R_\mathit{ind}$ is used instead of $R_\mathit{dst}$.
-The same structure applies to Table~\ref{table:rq2_hadoop}, which shows the results on the Hadoop dataset.
-In Table~\ref{table:rq2_hadoop}, except for PLELog , the values for all anomaly detection techniques are identical due to the reasons explained in the last paragraph of Section~\ref{sec:eval-rq1-results}.
+The same structure applies to Tables~\ref{table:rq2_hadoop} and~\ref{table:rq2_hadoop_ml}, which show the results on the Hadoop dataset.
+In Table~\ref{table:rq2_hadoop}, except for PLELog, SVM, and RF, the values for all anomaly detection techniques are identical due to the reasons explained in the last paragraph of Section~\ref{sec:eval-rq1-results}.
+We do not provide results for the OpenStack dataset due to the reasons mentioned in Section~\ref{sec:eval-rq1-results}.

-In all cases, $\Delta$ is positive, ranging from $0.056$ (LFA-LogRobust on the HDFS (reduced) dataset) to $0.9$ (SHISO-PLELog on the Hadoop dataset).
+In all cases, $\Delta$ is non-negative, ranging from $0$ (LogCluster-SVM on the HDFS dataset) to $0.9$ (Drain/SHISO-PLELog on the Hadoop dataset).
 This means that the anomaly detection accuracy decreases up to 90 percentage points (pp) when $R_\mathit{ind}$ is used instead of $R_\mathit{dst}$.
-To see if the differences between $R_\mathit{dst}$ and $R_\mathit{ind}$ are significant, we applied the non-parametric Wilcoxon signed rank test~\cite{wilcoxon1992individual} for paired samples to the F1 scores of $R_\mathit{dst}$ and $R_\mathit{ind}$, for each of the five anomaly detection techniques and the two datasets.
+To see if the differences between $R_\mathit{dst}$ and $R_\mathit{ind}$ are significant, we applied the non-parametric Wilcoxon signed rank test~\cite{wilcoxon1992individual} for paired samples to the F1 scores of $R_\mathit{dst}$ and $R_\mathit{ind}$, for each of the seven anomaly detection techniques and the two datasets.
 The results show that, for all the anomaly detection techniques and datasets, the differences between $R_\mathit{dst}$ and $R_\mathit{ind}$ are significant ($p\text{-value} < 0.005$) in terms of anomaly detection accuracy.